News / The Rutland Arms Hotel Achieves Planning

 The Rutland Arms Hotel Achieves Planning

-3DReid are thrilled to announce that plans for the refurbishment and extension of The Rutland Arms Hotel, Newmarket, have been approved by West Suffolk Council.
+3DReid is thrilled to announce that plans for the refurbishment and extension of The Rutland Arms Hotel, Newmarket, have been approved by West Suffolk Council.

 This Grade II listed building sits within Newmarket’s conservation area and is surrounded by a number of listed buildings and a rich variety of architectural styles and materials.
 3DReid have spent the last year understanding the history of the hotel and its context, and have carefully crafted a concept and design that will continue the rich story of this site, which dates back to 1815.
 The architecture and interiors will be gently restored and a new palette of furniture and fabrics will breathe new life into this once grand coaching inn.